swalloich/startup/README.md

 The IP of the page is 18.224.47.48

 ## Route 53
 I didn't realize it was so easy to add subdomains.
 In theory you would go to the hosted zone screen and point a certain subdomain to a specific file on a server.
-My subdomain is [rankpolls.click](https://rankpolls.click)
+My domain is [rankpolls.click](https://rankpolls.click)

 ## HTML and HTTPS
 The `<input type="color">` is a good, built in, way to add a color picker to a page if it is needed.
 I always figured sites that needed them had to find some external api or make their own.<br>